 My mother was a cloth artist.
-She could buy a piece of fabric and two weeks later be in another store without a swatch and perfectly match the hue, family or an exact color.
+She could buy a piece of fabric and two weeks later be in another store without a swatch and perfectly match the hue, family, or exact color.

 I, on the other hand, confused red and orange.

-I think many of us who write, are artists with words.
-We have a picture in our mind when we are creating a story, article, or even correspondence.
-We want our readers to understand the information, but also create a visual representation in their “mind’s eye” that accurately conveys our thoughts and emotions.
+I think many of us who write are artists with words.
+We have a picture in our mind when creating a story, article, or even correspondence.
+We want our readers to understand the information and create a visual representation in their “mind’s eye” that accurately conveys our thoughts and emotions.

-Finding the style and voice to articulate our ideas and concepts usually takes much more time than being able to draw a realistic still life.
+Finding the style and voice to articulate our ideas and concepts usually takes much more time than drawing a realistic still life.

 Connecting the squiggly lines and learning that C-A-T spelled cat began my appreciation of words and the magic they can convey.
 While others around me created art, I found comfort in books that took me away to a different place.

 I also found words to be a salvation.
-Learning to read at three sounds impressive but it was about expediency.
+Learning to read at three sounds impressive, but it was about practicality.
 As a baby, my sister had colic, and my mother could only take a nap when she was quiet.
-I did not like naps, so my mother gave me books to look at while she napped beside me.
+I was not too fond of naps, so my mother gave me books to look at while she napped beside me.

 Even at that age, I liked big books.
 I’d gotten the Child Craft Encyclopedia set at Christmas and loved those books.
-I looked at all of those black squiggly lines and knew that when my mother read to me, those lines told a story or described the pictures.
+I looked at all of those black squiggly lines and knew that those lines told a story or described the pictures when my mother read to me.

-At 65, I still have one volume of that set, with a very large, shaky circle drawn around multiple words, but “cat” is somewhere in all of those circles.
+I still have one volume of that set, with a huge, shaky circle drawn around multiple words, but “cat” is somewhere in all of those circles.
 Starting with that one word, I began my life-long love of words.

 The Problem with Knowing Words

-However, schools in 1953 did not know what to do with a 6-year old that read Nancy Drew.
-Without a gifted and talented program, the school decided that I read at a fourth-grade level and that I would have my reading lesson with fourth graders.
+However, in 1953, my school did not know what to do with a 6-year old that read Nancy Drew.
+Without a gifted program, the school decided that I learned at a fourth-grade level, and I would have my reading class with fourth graders.

-You all remember elementary school I’m sure; staggered lunches and then the playground.
+You all remember elementary school, I’m sure; staggered lunches and then the playground.
 My first-grade class went to lunch while I was reading with the fourth graders.
-Since I missed lunch with my first-grade class, I had to endure lunch and playground with children that were two or three years older than I was.
+Since I missed lunch with my first-grade class, I had to endure lunch and playground with children two or three years older than I was.
 I was bullied at the lunch table and on the playground.